EMSTrack/Algorithms/README.md

 # UMLs

-These images are small, so right click and open image in new tab.
+These images are small, either (1) zoom into the page or (2) right click and open image in new tab.

 ![](classes_EMS.png)